 Talent adding buffer and starts resuspending.

+After counting the cells and after flow cytometry to check the cell purity, place the cells into tissue culture plates, at the required cell density, ready for stimulation and/or drug treatment.

+Preparation of Subcellular Fractions from CLL Cells

-After counting the cells and after flow cytometry to check the cell purity, transfer the cells into individually labelled 1.5 mL microfuge tubes [1] and pellet by centrifuging at 200 x g for 5 min at 4 °C [2].
+After stimulation and/or drug treatment incubation is complete, transfer the cells into individually labelled 1.5 mL microfuge tubes [1] and pellet by centrifuging at 200 x g for 5 min at 4 °C [2].

 Talent transferring the cells into 1.5 mL tubes.